 However, new technology can be both a blessing and a curse when it comes to driver safety.
 Between the prevalence of smartphones and in-dash infotainment systems, distracted driving is having a more significant impact on collision rates.
 A 2018 study from the Insurance Institute of Highway Safety (IIHS) suggests that fatalities attributed to phone-based distracted driving have increased in recent years.

 According to the Centers for Disease Control and Prevention (CDC), there are three main types of distractions that drivers fall prey to:

-1. Visual distractions.
+- Visual distractions.
 These are distractions that take your eyes off the road, like looking at a cell phone or turning to talk to someone in the back seat.

-3. Cognitive distractions.
+- Cognitive distractions.
 These are distractions that cause you to take your mind off of driving.
 For instance, although hands-free technology for talking on a cell phone is a safer option, conversing can still cause you to be cognitively distracted.
 Avoid talking on the phone while driving unless it is truly necessary.

 Stay Focused When You Drive

 Because driving is a day-to-day activity, we sometimes take for granted that we will stay safe on the road.
 Driving is a life-or-death activity that demands our full attention.
-We should all do our best to avoid visual, manual, and cognitive distractions.
+We should all do our best to avoid visual, manual and cognitive distractions.

-Remember the risk that comes with things like using your phone, eating, using your navigation system, or interacting with other passengers as you drive – and choose to refrain from those activities until after you are done driving.
+Remember the risk that comes with things like using your phone, eating, using your navigation system or interacting with other passengers as you drive – and choose to refrain from those activities until after you are done driving.

 We all have a duty to stay focused on the road and drive with care every time we get behind the wheel.
 If you’ve been injured in an accident caused by a distracted driver, you are entitled to compensation for your injuries.
-The experienced auto accident attorneys at Joel Williams Law work tirelessly to get justice for personal injury victims throughout Georgia.
+The experienced auto accident attorneys at Williams Elleby work tirelessly to get justice for personal injury victims throughout Georgia.